How Should I Remove And Fit New Number Plates?

 Fitting Your Registration Plate With Screws

-If you are using screws to fit your replacement number plates then you need a lesson in drilling number plates.
-Drilling number plates is actually very simple, though some people make one simple error that can ruin them.
+If you’re looking how to fit number plates with screws, then firstly, you’ll need to learn how to drill the holes correctly.
+Whether you are using an anti-theft screw kit or even a normal screw kit to fit your replacement number plates, drilling number plates is actually very simple, though some people make one simple error that can ruin them.
 We recommend using a 5mm drill bit, and make sure that you drill the number plates from the rear, rather than the front.
 This ensure that the film on which your registration is printed is not tampered with.
+If your number plate holes don’t line up, then you’re in trouble and you probably need to buy a new set!

 Fitting Your Number Plate With Adhesive Pads